blade-lang/blade/README.md

 ## tl;dr

-Blade is a simple, clean and embeddable dynamic programming language created to be simple enough for beginners, powerful and expressive for professionals and for this reason it has a very small syntax set with a very low learning curve.
+Blade is a simple, clean and embeddable dynamic programming language created to be simple enough for beginners, yet powerful and expressive for professionals and for this reason it has a very small syntax set with a very low learning curve.

 Blade improves upon the best features of JavaScript, Python and Ruby to give developers a familiar and powerful